Can You Lose Your House With a Reverse Mortgage?

 Q: What happens if my spouse passes away or can no longer live in the home?

-A: You’ll want to make sure that the loan is in both names to ensure that there are no unnecessary complications in the event of the death of one spouse.
+A: You will want to make sure that the loan is in both names to ensure that there are no unnecessary complications in the event of the death of one spouse.
 Note that if the loan is only in the name of the person who passes away or can no longer live in the home, the other spouse will still be responsible for the loan.

 A reverse mortgage can be a good way to help cover costs while allowing you to live in your home.
 Whether you simply want to eliminate your mortgage payment, or have the means to leverage your home equity for lifestyle costs, the decision of how much to borrow will be unique to you.
-And the best part is that as long as you keep up with the usual maintenance costs, you almost certainly can’t lose your house while you live in it.
+And the best part is that as long as you keep up with the usual maintenance costs, you almost certainly can not lose your house while you live in it.